mathewgaohu/Notes/LampedMassMatrix/GLL.md

 Here it is, how to apply Gauss-Lobatto quadrature in the assembling.

-check the document of assemble, it accepts form_compiler_parameters={'quadrature_scheme': 'vertex',
+I check the document of assemble, it accepts form_compiler_parameters={'quadrature_scheme': 'vertex',
                                           'quadrature_degree': 1}).
 But nothing lead to the quadrature created by FIAT.